Clean URLs with Jekyll/Apache

 We’re done! but there’s one more thing I’d like to mention:

 In this approach, jekyll creates a directory for each post, which in my opinion is not very nice.
-The solution for that will be to tell jekyll to create all posts as html files in some directory, like blog and then have Apache load the actual file for each post from the blog folder.
-However, if you try this, you’ll realize that jekyll always creates the paginations in folder structure (/page/2/index.html) and there’s no easy way to make it create html files (/page/2.html), and therefore that’ll messup our htaccess url rewrite.
-Now, if you have a decent knowledge of RegEx, then you’re fine and you can separate blog posts from paginations, but that’s not the case for me :p, so this is as far as I will go.
+The solution for that will be to tell jekyll to create all posts as HTML files in some directory, like blog and then have Apache load the actual file for each post from the blog folder.
+However, if you try this, you’ll realize that jekyll always creates the paginations in folder structure (/page/2/index.html) and there’s no easy way to make it create HTML files (/page/2.html), and therefore that’ll messup our htaccess URL rewrite.
+Now, if you have a decent knowledge of Regular expression, then you’re fine and you can separate blog posts from paginations, but that’s not the case for me :p, so this is as far as I will go.